divergio/TJBFullScreenTransition/README.md

+## Note

+This project is deprecated.
+You should be using iOS 7 custom transitions for this, now.

 ##What is TJBFullScreenTransition?

 TJBFullScreenTransition is a way to present a full screen view controller, with control over its initial position so that you can create a seamless animation effect.